USCGC Eagle (WIX-327): "America's Tall Ship"

-From 1996 to 1999, Eagle was commanded by Captain Robert J. Papp, Jr., who went on to serve as the Commandant of the Coast Guard from 2010 to 2014.
+From 1996 to 1999, Eagle was commanded by Captain Robert J. Papp Jr., who went on to serve as the Commandant of the Coast Guard from 2010 to 2014.
+One significant voyage included a European tour to visit to Eagle's birthplace of Hamburg, Germany for her 50th Anniversary in 1996.

 In 2005, as part of the Trafalgar 200 International Fleet Review in the Solent off southern England celebrating the 200 year anniversary of Admiral Horatio Nelson's victory at the Battle of Trafalgar, Eagle was one of a number of tall ships from several nations to be reviewed by Queen Elizabeth II, along with the U.S. Navy warship USS Saipan.
 Later that summer, Eagle returned to Bremerhaven for the first time since World War II and received an enthusiastic welcome.

 In 2010 she participated in Velas Sudamerica 2010, a historical Latin American tour by eleven tall ships to celebrate the bicentennial of the first national governments of Argentina and Chile.

+Eagle celebrated her 75th Anniversary with a visit to the Landungsbruecken Pier in Hamburg, across from the Blohm & Voss shipyards where she was built.
+On her return from Germany, she visited Reykjavík, Iceland where she crossed into the Arctic Circle for the first time, inducting her crew into the Order of the Blue Nose.

-In 2012, as part of the Tall Ships Challenge hosted by Tall Ships America in conjunction with Operation Sail 2012, Eagle took part in a nail-biting two-day race off the coast of Nova Scotia with a large group of tall ships from all over North America.
-After 32 hours of calm waters, the wind freshened and then began to blow, and Eagle won the race in a dramatic fashion.
+In 2012, as part of the Tall Ships Challenge hosted by Tall Ships America in conjunction with Operation Sail 2012, Eagle took part in a two-day race off the coast of Nova Scotia with a large group of tall ships from all over North America.
+After 32 hours of calm waters, the wind began to blow and Eagle won the race in a dramatic fashion.

+Her 2020 cruise was abbreviated due to the COVID-19 pandemic, and her voyages were limited to the Long Island Sound and returning to New London without making any port calls.
+She resumed her voyages with port calls in Portugal, Iceland, and Bermuda in 2021.